alipali737/pen-test-docs/Misc/Shells.md

 Once we hit `fg`, it will bring back our `netcat` shell to the foreground.
 At this point, the terminal will show a blank line.
 We can hit `enter` again to get back to our shell or input `reset` and hit enter to bring it back.
 At this point, we would have a fully working TTY shell with command history and everything else.

 We may notice that our shell does not cover the entire terminal.
 To fix this, we need to figure out a few variables.
-We can open another terminal window on our system, maximize the windows or use any size we want, and then input the following commands to get our variables:
+We can open another terminal window on our system, maximise the windows or use any size we want, and then input the following commands to get our variables:

 ```shell
 alipali737@htb[/htb]$ echo $TERM